Wildcards are a useful technique when working with strings in SQL. Learn all about them and see some examples in this article.

 Example 7 – delete

-This example shows how you can use the DELETE statement with a wildcard.
+This example shows how you can use the DELETE statement with an SQL wildcard.

 DELETE FROM customer WHERE name LIKE 'S%';